citp/privacy-policy-historical/s/st/sti/stitcher.com.md

 This Privacy Policy and the privacy practices of Stitcher will be subject exclusively to the laws of California, without regard to its conflict of law principles.
 Stitcher makes no representation that this Privacy Policy and such practices comply with the laws of any country outside the United States.

 Should you have any questions relating to this Privacy Policy, please contact us at [support@stitcher.com](mailto:support@stitcher.com).
-You may also contact us by mail: Stitcher, Inc., 121 2nd St., Suite 600, San Francisco, CA 94105.
+You may also contact us by mail: Stitcher, Inc., 527 Howard St. 4th Floor San Francisco CA 94105.